kariIT/ios-pwa-splashscreen/README.md

 - place images somewhere fe. src/assets/

-- add icons to manifest.webmanifest/manifest.json
+- add icons to manifest.webmanifest or manifest.json
-    -> for iOS this is unnecessary, images are linked in index.html
+    </br> -> for iOS this is unnecessary, images are linked in index.html

 - remember to set correct paths to images